-Working Together to Safeguard Children (2018), states that as 'part of a broad and balanced curriculum governing bodies and proprietors should ensure that children are taught about safeguarding, including online safety, through teaching and learning opportunities.
-This may include covering relevant issues through personal, social, health and economic (PSHE), education tutorials (in FE colleges) and/or, for maintained schools and colleges, through sex and relationship education (SRE).
+Working Together to Safeguard Children (2010) states that the curriculum should ensure opportunities for "developing children"s understanding, awareness and resilience".

 Springwood Heath Primary School acknowledges the important role that the curriculum can play in the prevention of abuse and in preparing our children to take on the responsibilities of adult life and citizenship.
-All Curriculum Coordinators and teachers consider the opportunities which exist within their curriculum areas/year group themes for addressing personal safety issues and ensuring the children are able to be taught the following 'Safe Messages'.
+All Curriculum Coordinators and teachers consider the opportunities which exist within their curriculum areas/year group themes for addressing personal safety issues and ensuring the children are able to be taught the following "Safe Messages".
+Safe messages are delivered each week and highlighted within weekly planning.

-They have a right to feel safe.

-- Their bodies belong to them. - You can refuse touches that don't feel right and should never be forced to accept those that feel wrong. - Some secrets should never be kept. - They should be aware of strangers (BE CAREFUL) - It's O.K. to say No to someone asking you to do something wrong. - Always tell a trusted adult if something is worrying them.
+- They have a right to feel safe. - Their bodies belong to them. - You can refuse touches that don"t feel right and should never be forced to accept those that feel wrong. - Some secrets should never be kept. - They should be aware of strangers (BE CAREFUL) - It"s O.K. to say No to someone asking you to do something wrong. - Always tell a trusted adult if something is worrying them.